 Read on to discover the strangest powers in all of anime and make sure to vote up the ability that you'd rather do without.

-Melona, of Queen's Blade, shoots corrosive breast milk when her boobs are stimulated by hand-shaped, gooey hair extensions.
+Melona, of Queen's Blade, shoots corrosive milk when her chest is stimulated by hand-shaped, gooey hair extensions.
 Yes, it's exactly as weird as it sounds.
-While some people probably find Melona's abilities titillating (get it?), they'd be pretty terrible to have in real life.
+While some people probably find Melona's abilities fascinating, they'd be pretty terrible to have in real life.

-Breast milk isn't just ready to go at all times; it appears after pregnancy and childbirth.
-To be able to do this continuously, Melona would have to have like a billion kids... and her breasts probably hurt like crazy.
+Human milk isn't just ready to go at all times; it appears after pregnancy and childbirth.
+To be able to do this continuously, Melona would have to have like a billion kids.
+Plus, her chest probably hurts constantly.

-Bobobo-bo Bo-bobo has countless attacks that make use of his luxuriously long nose hair.
+Bobobo-bo Bo-bobo has countless moves that make use of his luxuriously long nose hair.
 There's Nosehair Snake Fist, which involves driving a long, stiff nose hair into someone else's nostril.
-There's the Nosehair Festival – a move using his boogers to attack his enemies.
+There's the Nosehair Festival – a move using his boogers to go after his enemies.
 There's also the Hell Nosehair Drop, which involves grabbing one's opponent by their nose hair and slamming them into the ground.

 Basically everybody in My Hero Academia has some incredible abilities, but few of them are quite as unusual as Minoru Mineta's "Pop-Off" quirk.
 The kid has a nearly infinite supply of sticky round balls attached to his head, which he can pluck off at will.
 The bounciness makes them useful as a trampoline, and the stickiness can be used for... sticking to things.

-However, if he takes off too many, he risks bleeding to death.
-While he has been able to use his quirk in battle, it doesn't have a lot of obvious practical effects.
+However, if he takes off too many, he risks dangerous bleeding.
+While he has been able to use his quirk on the field, it doesn't have a lot of obvious practical effects.

 While it does invoke incredible strength, it's got to be pretty difficult to force yourself to cry on command – and those big puffy, stylized tears look like they hurt coming out.